FIT4Software/mip-frontend-starting-point/README.md

 ### Caveats:

-If you have some of the starting-point files, you should copy them before running the update so you won't lose your changes.
+If you have changed some of the starting-point files, you should copy them before running the update so you won't lose your changes.